 Review and compare the best cryptocurrency exchanges below to find the fastest and most secure way to make your first Bitcoin purchase in Hong Kong.
 Buy Bitcoin Finder gives order placement preference to exchanges located in Hong Kong, or exchanges that enable the smoothest verification for citizens of Hong Kong.

 Kraken was founded in mid-2011 by long time Bitcoin advocate Jesse Powell and has grown to become one of the world's largest exchanges.
 Based on volume alone, they are the largest exchange in Europe and the UK.

 Kraken is one of the most trusted exchanges worldwide.

-Coinmama allows users from any country around the world to buy Bitcoin, buy Ethereum and buy Chainlink using their exchange.
+Coinmama allows users from any country around the world to buy Bitcoin, Ethereum and Chainlink using their exchange.
 They are one of the few exchanges that allow Credit Card and Debit Card purchased for Bitcoin and crypto using Visa and Mastercard.

 If you are a customer in Europe, you can also buy Bitcoin with a SEPA transfer for a lower fee.
-Coinmama is an extremely private and secure option to buy Bitcoin as they will send it to your personal Bitcoin wallet, as opposed to having the Bitcoin or cryptocurrency on a managed and less secure wallet on their platform.
+Coinmama is an extremely private and secure option to invest in Bitcoin as they will send it to your personal Bitcoin wallet, as opposed to having the Bitcoin or cryptocurrency on a managed and less secure wallet on their platform.

 Local Bitcoins is a decentralized exchange that acts as an escrow service to facilitate peer to peer buys and sells of Bitcoin by allowing users to list their own Bitcoin advertisements or trades.